 - Use an ice pack to reduce swelling.
-Wrap it in cloth to avoid putting the pack directly on your bruised skin.
-Leave the ice on your bruise for 15 minutes every hour.
+Wrap the pack in cloth to avoid putting it directly on your bruised skin.
+Leave the ice on your bruise for 15 minutes.
+Repeat this every hour as needed.

 - If practical, raise the bruised area above your heart to keep blood from settling into the bruised tissue.

-- Take an over-the-counter medication (such as acetaminophen) to reduce pain in the area.
+- Take an over-the-counter medication, such as acetaminophen (Tylenol), to reduce pain in the area.